mapgears/scribeui/README.markdown

 	- cgi.directory
 	- mapserver.url

-Edit the proxy.cgi file and add your server host to the list of allowed hosts if diffenrent from localhost (localhost is already included.)
+Edit the proxy.cgi file and add your server host to the list of allowed hosts if different from localhost (localhost is already included.)

-Copy the proxy.cgi file in your cgi-bin directory

 You can use the Makefile to automatically setup ScribeUI for you, simply run: